Customer Profitability sample for Power BI: Take a tour

 Next steps: Connect to your data

-We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into customer data.
-Now it is your turn — connect to your own data.
-With Power BI you can connect to a wide variety of data sources.
-Learn more about getting started with Power BI.
+We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into sample data.
+Now it's your turn; connect to your own data.
+With Power BI, you can connect to a wide variety of data sources.
+To learn more, see Get started with the Power BI service.